 Request reviews from every client you close.

-Request reviews from each of your tangential sources once you’ve delivered exceptional results for their business.
+You can use email request reviews campaigns from each of your tangential sources once you’ve delivered exceptional results for their business.
 Send them to your Zillow and review profiles to boost your profile further.

 Zillow is a real estate powerhouse